synthead/timex_datalink_client/README.md

 ## Determining the protocol to use

-On Timex Datalink watches, pressing the center button on the right will change its mode.
-Press this button until "COMM MODE" is displayed, then "COMM READY" will appear.
+On Timex Datalink watches, press the MODE button until "COMM MODE" is displayed.
+"COMM READY" will appear.
 This is sometimes accompanied by a version number.
 Use the table below to identify the protocol.

 <table>
   <tr>